-dry chana masala recipe with step by step photos – chickpeas (chana) are considered to be a health food due to their low glycemic index and high fibre content.
-They also reduce the cardiovascular risk and keep the digestive tract healthy.
-But the way we cook them makes a lot of difference.
+The way we cook the chana makes a lot of difference.
 Chickpeas must always be soaked well for at least 8 hrs in lot of water to prevent bloating and to enhance the absorption of the nutrients.

-Soak the chickpeas in enough water for at least 8 hrs.
-To prevent them from acquiring an odor, can change the water after 4 to 5 hrs.
-These soaked chickpeas can be frozen and must be used up within a month else they lose the taste.
-Whenever needed pressure cook them with very little water or boil them till soft, salt and turmeric, for 1 to 2 whistles.
-Pressure cooked ones turn out to be soft and mouth melting though not mushy.
+Soaked chickpeas can also be frozen and used up whenever needed.
+They must be used up within a month else they lose the taste.
+Whenever needed rinse well, pressure cook them with very little water for 1 to 2 whistles or boil them till soft using a pinch of baking soda and turmeric.
+Pressure cooked ones turn out to be soft and mouth melting.

 - 2 cups cooked chickpeas/ channa (1 cup raw)

 - ½ tsp Red chili powder

 - ½ tsp mustard (optional)

 - Salt to taste